codefori/vscode-ibmi-walkthroughs/content/code-ibmi-actions/viewactions.md

 ![](./viewactions.png)

-The Action list is alphabetical, regardless of the properties of the action.
+The Action list grouped by type and then alphabetical, regardless of the properties of the action.
 Though, you can see what types it is targetting.